ianderrington/genai/docs/Understanding/building/orchestrating.md

 ### Haystack

-!!! code "[Haystack](https://github.com/deepset-ai/haystack) is an e2e llm orchestration framework that allows a number of versatile interactions."
+!!! abstract "[Haystack](https://github.com/deepset-ai/haystack) is an e2e llm orchestration framework that allows a number of versatile interactions."
     Open source by DeepSet
     Designed for scaleable search and retrieval
     Evaluation pipelines for system eval